Aurelien292/holbertonschool-system_engineering-devops/README_english.md

 1. *__Simple web stack__*
-" Un petit web simple convient aux petits projets ou aux environnements de test. "
+" A simple web is suitable for small projects or test environments. "

 2. *__Distributed web infrastructure__*
-" Une infrastructure web distribuée, répartit les rôles sur plusieurs serveurs pour améliorer la fiabilité et les performances. "
+" A distributed web infrastructure distributes roles across multiple servers to improve reliability and performance. "

 3. *__Secured and monitored web infrastructure__*
- " Une infrastructure web sécurisée et surveillée protège les données et garantit la disponibilité du service "
+ " A secure and monitored web infrastructure protects data and ensures service availability "

 4. *__Scale up__*
-" Garantir une disponibilité continue en répartissant intelligemment le trafic et en doublant les points de redondance pour éviter toute interruption. "
+" Ensure continuous availability by intelligently distributing traffic and doubling redundancy points to avoid any interruptions. "

 ![Diagramme](bandeau.png)

 ## 1) Simple web stack

-1. L'utilisateur veut accéder à un site web, par exemple, www.foobar.com.
+1. The user wants to access a website, for example, www.foobar.com.
-2. Le DNS prend la résolution du nom de domaine (comme www.foobar.com) en une adresse IP (par exemple, 8.8.8.8)
+2. DNS resolves the domain name (like www.foobar.com) to an IP address (e.g. 8.8.8.8)
-3. Nginx agit comme le serveur web qui gère la requête de l'utilisateur.
+3. Nginx acts as the web server that handles the user's request.
-4. Le serveur d'application est responsable de l'exécution de la logique métier.
+4. The application server is responsible for executing the business logic.
-5. La base de données stocke toutes les informations nécessaires à l'application
+5. The database stores all the information needed by the application

 ![Diagramme](0-simple_web_stack.png)
 ![Diagramme](bandeau.png)
 ## 2) Distributed web infrastructure
- le DNS résout le nom de domaine et redirige la demande vers un load balancer.
-Ce dernier répartit la charge entre plusieurs serveurs web.
-Les serveurs web, à leur tour, traitent les requêtes et les envoient aux serveurs d'application pour une logique métier.(trop de traffic)
+ DNS resolves the domain name and redirects the request to a load balancer.
+The load balancer distributes the load among multiple web servers.
+The web servers, in turn, process the requests and send them to the application servers for business logic.
+(Too much traffic)

 1. IDEM
 2. IDEM
-3. Le Load Balancer reçoit la requête et la redirige vers l’un des serveurs disponibles dans un cluster de serveurs web.
+3. The Load Balancer receives the request and redirects it to one of the available servers in a web server cluster.
 4. IDEM
 5. IDEM
 6. IDEM